amackojc/fatube/README.md

 ## Room for Improvement
 - Downloading many videos based on their ID's stored in single .txt file
-- Create few others flags for better functionality
+- Create few others flags for better functionality (for exmaple: color video choice)

 <!-- Optional -->
 <!-- ## License -->